 TELEPHONE No. 321

-It is fixed to the wall, on 4 rubber mounts, by wood screws.
+All components and the case are mounted on a plate.
+This plate is fixed to the wall, by means of 4 rubber mounts, using wood screws.

-Produced in Black, Chinese Red, Ivory and Jade Green.
+Produced in the colours; Black, Chinese Red, Ivory and Jade Green.

-The telephone has provision for three press buttons and is used with Adaptors Shared Service No. 1 & 2.
+The telephone has provision for three press buttons and can be used with Adaptors Shared Service No. 1 & 2.

 The model with no press buttons was the Telephone No. 333.

 Telephone No. 321F supplied by British Ericsson as their Model No. N1075.